 Possible Discovery Tasks.
 Discovery may include a mix of interactive webinar sessions, conference calls, informational tutorials, and in-person meetings to reach out to and engage with communities for input.
 Data collection, interviews, and interaction with community staff and data-mining activities provide the basis for watershed-, community-, and stream-level reviews to determine potential projects that may benefit the communities.
 A range of analysis approaches are available to determine the extent of flood risk along streams of concern.
-FEMA and its mapping partners will work closely with communities to determine the appropriate analysis approach, based on the data needs throughout the community.
+FEMA and its mapping partners will work closely with community.
 These potential projects may include local training sessions, data development activities, outreach support to local communities wanting to step up their efforts, or the development of flood risk datasets within areas of concern to allow a more in-depth discussion of risk.